 Your first trip is valid for 100 minutes and your second trip (the transfer) is valid for 80 minutes, but your transfer must be taken within the first 100 minutes.
 See the BKK Transport T&Cs.

-On this web page you will find detailed travel information about the various transport methods you can use when travelling from London (UK) to Budapest International Airport (Hungary).
+Below you will find detailed travel information about the various transport methods you can use when travelling from London (UK) to Budapest International Airport (Hungary).
 Here you should be thinking about your flight and more importantly which airline to use in terms of expense and route.
 The web page that follows this one will then give details of how to get from Budapest International Airport to Budapest City.

 If you are not aware of the budget airline called WizzAir WebsiteWizzAir it is fast becoming the cheap alternative to RyanAir WebsiteRyanAir.
 WizzAir flights to leave from London-Luton Airport only whereas RyanAir flights leave from London-Stansted Airport only.
 Either way, both airlines are way cheaper than British Airways WebsiteBritish Airways, whose flights leave from London-Heathrow Airport (Terminal 3) only.
 Getting to a particular airport, from Central London, is quite easy.